 Cosmetically, major renovations included replacing the carpet with vinyl plank flooring, painting, putting up smart tiles in the kitchen, replacing cushions, reupholstering, and sewing new new curtains.
 Mechanically, the carburetor has been replaced, the rear main seal fixed, transmission pan dropped and resealed, manifold leak corrected, and a fuel pump and fan clutch replaced.
 Systems repairs included a new refrigerator, water pump, converter, and fixes to electrical outlets and gray and black tanks.
 She's been thoroughly sealed including back corner trim and the front cab over window.
 While four tires were new, the inside duallies turned out to be over fifteen years old.
 Finally, she got a ladder and two new awnings.

 Other than the vapor lock creating performance issues in the afternoon heat she's performed admirably whether at 6000 feet or 800 feet above sea level.
 And, although she still needs her vinyl stripes replaced and a cab paint job, she still manages to turn a head now and then.

-Currently she sports a 7200 BTU Coleman Mini Mach air conditioner, Hydro Hot furnace that sips 2.9 amps an hour, a 4-burner stove and oven, 2-way fridge that runs on propane or AC power, a25-30 gallon fresh water tank, and 15 gallon gray and black tanks, 30 pounds of on-board propane, 2 beds (if the dinette is put down), 100 watts of portable solar and a 100Ah house battery, and a bathroom with separate shower.
-200 more watts of solar and a second 100ah battery have now been installed to help boost her boondocking capacity.
+Currently she sports a 7200 BTU Coleman Mini Mach air conditioner, Hydro Hot furnace that sips 2.9 amps an hour, a 4-burner stove and oven, 2-way fridge that runs on propane or AC power, a 25-30 gallon fresh water tank, and 15 gallon gray and black tanks, 30 pounds of on-board propane, 2 beds (if the dinette is put down), a bathroom with a super small shower, 100 watts of portable solar charging a 100Ah house battery, and 200 more watts of solar on the roof charging another 100ah battery to boost her boondocking capacity.

 She's tiny but she's mighty.